 There are two UK editions now available to order online.

 2) The Premium Edition of the Official Tour de France 2020 race guide HAS NOW SOLD OUT.
 There are only copies of the Standard Edition (above) still left to order.

-Please note that reader feedback suggests that some of the versions below (published in other countries by local publishers on contract) are not as comprehensive as the UK English-language version that we use.
-To guarantee ALL the info to help planning, it may be best to ask a friend in the UK (if you have one) to send you a UK copy from the links above.
+Please note that reader feedback suggests that some of the versions below (published in other countries by local publishers on contract) are not as comprehensive as the UK English-language version from the UK.
+To guarantee ALL the info to help planning, it may be best to ask a friend in the UK (if you have one) to send you a UK copy from the link above.

 * For Australia and New Zealand, we will post the link here when available.

 * For the US, we will post the link here when available.
 Please note the caveat about non-UK versions.
 Reader feedback from 2019 suggests the US edition dis NOT have each stage maps and is more of a souvenir than a useful trip-planning tool.